Animal Rescue Theatre

 • lost audience for animal rescue / animals in need of rehoming from the constant, emotionally-overwhelming content (people look away, it is too much)

-HOW TO SPOT SAVIOR COMPLEX: Yelling, Angry, Threatening, Accusatory, or Desperate-toned copy (ie the words you see), piles of CAPITAL LETTERS, and plenty of 🚨🤬😡❗🆘😡 angry, alert emojis.
+HOW TO SPOT SAVIOR COMPLEX: Yelling, Angry, Threatening, Accusatory, or Desperate-toned copy (ie the words you see), piles of CAPITAL LETTERS, and plenty of 🚨🤬😡❗🆘😡 angry, alert emojis, rushed actions

 It is important to understand that There Are Worse Fates Than Humane Euthanasia.
 And that we cannot save them all.
 The USA euthanizes about one million dogs and cats every year.